Somewhere Else (Marillion album)

-Somewhere Else is the fourteenth studio album by British neo-progressive rock band Marillion.
+Somewhere Else is the fourteenth studio album by British neo-prog band Marillion.
 It was released by the band's own label, Intact Records, in the United Kingdom on 9 April 2007.
 Produced by Michael Hunter, the album was recorded during 2006 at The Racket Club in Buckinghamshire, except the track "Faith", written during the Marbles sessions and recorded the previous year.

 Artwork

 The album title was initially supposed to be 14 and a cover art was prepared to match with it.
 However, the name altered and a new artwork became necessary.
-The final variant of the cover featuring a tower viewer also known as a coin-operated binoculars was designed by Carl Glover.
-It is quite similar to that of the Weather Report's compilation album Forecast: Tomorrow.
+The final variant of the cover featuring a tower viewer also known as coin-operated binoculars was designed by Carl Glover.
+It is quite similar to that of Weather Report's compilation album Forecast: Tomorrow.
 The band had been aware of this but since it occurred by accident they decided not to change anything.

 Release

 Critical reception

 Stephen Dalton of Uncut, describing Somewhere Else in a 3 star (out of 5) review, stated that "some tracks chime and soar like Coldplay.
 Others are just a post-rock whimper away from Radiohead".
 Dalton concluded that "Marillion deserve a fair hearing".
-Richard Mann of Guitarist was less impressed, claiming "with its bombastic production, meandering instrumentation and anthemic AOR choruses it's no doubt precisely the sort of thing owners of the other 13 albums by the band will lap up.
+Richard Mann of Guitarist was less impressed, writing "with its bombastic production, meandering instrumentation and anthemic AOR choruses it's no doubt precisely the sort of thing owners of the other 13 albums by the band will lap up.
 But for the innocent bystander, there's really nothing to see here...Steve Rothery's guitars often seem weighed down with unnecessary effects from the Museum of Abandoned Guitar Sounds: the solos, usually a strong point, seem tossed off and inconsequential ... in places, the album's lyrics beggar belief."
-Mann concluded: "On Faith, the barely disguised aping of McCartney's Blackbird fingerpicking offers the final proof that there's little invention left in the tank."
+Mann concluded: "On 'Faith', the barely disguised aping of McCartney's 'Blackbird' fingerpicking offers the final proof that there's little invention left in the tank."

 Classic Rock ranked the album number 24 on their end-of-year list for 2007.

 Commercial performance

 Somewhere Else peaked at number 24 on the UK Albums Chart, becoming Marillion's first to enter the Top 40 since Radiation (1998).
-The first single from the album was "See It Like a Baby", a download-only release, which made number 45 on the UK Singles Chart.
-Follow-up "Thankyou Whoever You Are" fared better, reaching number 15 and giving the band their third Top 20 hit of the 2000s and in fact their second highest charting single since 1987's "Incommunicado".
+The first single from the album was "See It Like a Baby", a download-only release, which made number 45 on the UK singles chart.
+Follow-up "Thankyou Whoever You Are" fared better, reaching number 15 and giving the band their third Top 20 hit of the 2000s and their second highest-charting single since 1987's "Incommunicado".